ilius/starcal/doc/occurrence-state-persistence.md

   edits can never clobber each other;
 - a regression test must cover "mark an occurrence done, then edit the event, then verify the done state is still present".

+### Timezone changes

+Occurrence keys are (Julian day, seconds since midnight), which are timezone-independent: the rule stores each occurrence as a (date, time-of-day) pair, and the epoch is derived from it via the timezone's UTC offset (including DST).
+A timezone change — or a new DST rule — shifts only the derived epochs, never the keys, so done markers never land on the wrong day or time.
+No re-keying is needed.

+`changeCalType` is unaffected: it converts rule dates to the new calendar's representation while preserving the same Julian day, so keys are preserved.

 ## Event types requiring this infrastructure